-This species is restricted to the highlands of central and west-central Oaxaca, Mexico, at 2,200-2,700 m asl.
+This species is restricted to the highlands of central and west-central Oaxaca, Mexico, between 2,200-2,700 m asl.
 It occurs in fewer than 10 threat-defined locations and its extent of occurrence (EOO) is 10,468 km2.

 Habitat and Ecology

-It is terrestrial and inhabits pine and pine-oak forests hiding under bark and in leaf-litter.
+This is a terrestrial species which inhabits pine and pine-oak forests, hiding under bark and in leaf-litter.
 It can tolerate limited habitat disturbance, and is sometimes found in rural gardens and selectively logged lots.
 It reproduces by direct development.

-It is fairly common, although it has not been seen at the type locality (Cerro San Felipe) for many years.
+This species is fairly common, although it has not been seen at the type locality (Cerro San Felipe) for many years.
 Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 The major threat is habitat loss due to extensive agricultural expansion (including slash and burn practices), human settlements and logging.

 Red List Status